dotfurther/OpenDiscoverSDK/SdkExamples/DocumentIdentifier/README.md

 ### How to use this example:

 Upon DocumentIdentifierExample.exe app startup, the "Directions" screen is shown.
-Read the app directions:
+Follow these directions:

 <img src="Image1.png">

-Screen shot of a file identication run summary view:
+Screen shot of "Identification Summary" view (visual summary of file format classifications and format IDs):

 <img src="Image2.png">

-Screen shot a file identification run details view:
+Screen shot of "Identification Details" view (details of each file format identified):

 <img src="Image3.png">

 Screen shot of "All Supported File Formats" view.
-This view allows viewing of all Open Discover SDK supported file formats for identification:
+This view allows viewing of all Open Discover SDK supported file formats for identification by file format classification:

 <img src="Image4.png">